-In accordance with section 772(a) of the Act, Commerce used EP for certain of Suzano's U.S. sales because the merchandise under consideration was first sold by the producer/exporter outside of the United States directly to the first unaffiliated purchaser in the United States prior to importation and CEP methodology was not otherwise warranted.
+In accordance with section 772(a) of the Act, Commerce used EP for certain of Suzano's U.S. sales because the subject merchandise was first sold by the producer/exporter outside of the United States directly to the first unaffiliated purchaser in the United States prior to importation and CEP methodology was not otherwise warranted.